CyrilRoelandteNovance/rhosp-jira-tools/README.md

 * xdg-open (or open on Darwin) to open issues in the web browser
 * mktemp to update issues

+### jira-linter
+A linter for RHOSP issues.
+It can detect the following problems:

+* E-$issuetype-001: a required field is missing
+* W-$issuetype-001: an obsolote field is used

 ## License
 This project is distributed under the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).
 See the LICENSE file.